The Core Problem: Why Patterns Matter

 Why Now?

 You might ask: “Why do we need this now?
 Why not build it later once we have millions of users?”
+The answer is compound growth.
+The longer we operate before NPRD is built:- Personas are learning patterns individually (wasteful)

 - Users are spending weeks to feel understood (slower satisfaction)